Skip to content

 Assets, Families, Affordances.
 The device-classification side of Equipment BC.

 • Family.
 A device-class abstraction: WHAT kind of equipment this is, device-agnostic.
 Examples: RotaryStage, LinearStage, Camera, Scintillator, Hexapod, Mirror.
-Until phase 5i this aggregate was named Capability; phase 6k (shipped 2026-05-18) introduced a NEW Recipe BC Capability aggregate at the operations-layer (separate concept; see below).
+Earlier this aggregate was named Capability; the operations-layer Recipe BC Capability aggregate (separate concept; see below) landed 2026-05-18 and took that name over.

 • Affordance.
 A closed-enum primitive a Family declares it supports.
-Two patterns: operational affordances (-able/-ible/-ing suffix per Swift Guidelines, "device supports doing X" or "device performs X"; 27 items mixing 22 -able/-ible actions with 5 -ing role/flow gerunds — Marking, Pulsing, Following, Leading, Recording), and lifecycle affordances (noun, "device has lifecycle property X"; 1 item — Consumable).
+Two patterns: operational affordances (-able/-ible/-ing suffix per Swift Guidelines, "device supports doing X" or "device performs X"; 29 items mixing 23 -able/-ible actions with 6 -ing role/flow gerunds: Marking, Pulsing, Following, Leading, Recording, Capturing), and lifecycle affordances (noun, "device has lifecycle property X"; 1 item, Consumable).
 Cross-BC contract: at define_plan time, the union of every wired Asset's Families' affordances must cover the bound Method's Capability required_affordances (otherwise PlanAffordancesNotSatisfiedError, 409).
-See Affordances reference for the 28-item v1 list.
+See Affordances reference for the 30-item v1 list.

 Recipe ladder